 Danish civil registration number (CPR number)

-Are you eligible to receive a Danish civil registration number?
+When can you receive a Danish civil registration number?

-You will be issued with a civil registration number once your municipality of residence has assessed that you meet the requirements to be registered as a resident.
+You will be issued with a Danish civil registration number once your municipality of residence has assessed that you meet the requirements to be registered in the CPR as resident in Denmark.

-In addition, children born in Denmark to a mother who is already registered in the CPR are automatically assigned a civil registration number and registered in the CPR.
+Children born in Denmark to a mother who is already registered in the CPR are automatically assigned a Danish civil registration number and registered in the CPR.

-If you do not need to be registered as a resident in the CPR, you can be assigned a civil registration number for the purposes of:
+If you do not need to be registered as a resident in the CPR, you can be issued with an administrative civil registration number.
+This applies, for example, if you need a Danish civil registration number for:

-• Tax payment (assigned by SKAT – the Tax Agency)
+• Tax payment (issued by SKAT – the Tax Agency)

-• Inclusion in ATP (assigned by ATP – the Danish Labour Market Supplementary Pension Fund)
+• Inclusion in ATP (issued by ATP – the Danish Labour Market Supplementary Pension Fund)

-• Registration in the church register, e.g. at birth or upon baptism into the Evangelical Lutheran Church in Denmark (assigned by the parish)
+• Registration in the church register, e.g. at birth or upon baptism into the Evangelical Lutheran Church in Denmark (issued by the parish)

-• Issuing of a special residence permit (assigned by the Danish Agency for the Labour Market and Recruitment)
+• Obtaining a special residence permit (issued by the Danish Agency for the Labour Market and Recruitment)

 • Registration of diplomats in the Protocol of the Ministry of Foreign Affairs under Section 47(1) of the Aliens Act (assigned by the Ministry of Foreign Affairs).

-If you are required to pay tax, but are not resident in Denmark
+If you are required to work or pay tax in Denmark, but are not resident in Denmark

-If you are required to pay tax in Denmark, but you are not registered as a resident, you must request a civil registration number from the Tax Agency.
+If you need to work or pay tax in Denmark, but do not need to be registered in the CPR as a resident, you may need a personal tax number.

 If you live abroad and have a child

-If your child was born abroad, and lives abroad, your child is not entitled to a civil registration number, even if he or she is a Danish citizen.
+If your child was born abroad and lives abroad, the child is not entitled to receive a Danish civil registration number solely because the child is a Danish citizen.

 Your child will only receive a Danish civil registration number when he or she moves to Denmark and meets the requirements to be registered as a resident, or to have a civil registration number issued by another authority.

-However, if your child is baptised in the the Evangelical Lutheran Church in Denmark, the parish will give the child a civil registration number.
-If your child later moves to Denmark, he or she will retain the civil registration number given to him or her by the parish.
+If your child is baptised in the Evangelical Lutheran Church in Denmark, the parish will assign the child an administrative civil registration number.
+If the child later moves to Denmark, the child will be registered with this civil registration number.

-Please note that your child, as a Danish citizen, may have a Danish passport without having a Danish civil registration number.
+A child may be issued with a Danish passport without having a Danish civil registration number.

-You can receive a civil registration number if there are errors in your current civil registration number, or in special cases if the civil registration number is being misused in connection with theft of your identity.
+In special situations, you can obtain a new civil registration number.
+This might for example be the case if there are errors in your current civil registration number, or if your civil registration number is being misused in connection with identity theft.

 Structure of Danish civil registration numbers

-• 1st-2nd position indicates the person’s date of birth.
+• 1st-2nd position indicates the person’s birth date.

 • 3rd-4th position indicate the person’s month of birth.